Netflix/dispatch/docs/user-guide/administration/configuration.md

 In addition to incident types, Dispatch allows you to specify the incident's _priority_.

-To create a new incident priority navigate to: `Dispatch > Incident Priorities > New`
+To create a new incident priority, navigate to: `Dispatch > Incident Priorities > New`

 ![](../../.gitbook/assets/admin-ui-incident-priorities.png)